origranot/reduced.to/README.md

 - Add some tests?
 - Better readme?
 - Add more ideas..
+- Let's try to find a good domain?
 - Just create a PR already :)

 ## How to run?